 Frequency - The board and senior management (or other recipients as appropriate) should set the frequency of risk management report production and distribution.
-Frequency requirements should reflect the needs of the recipients, the nature of the risk reported, and the speed at which the risk can change, as well as the importance of reports in contributing to sound risk management and effective/efficient decision-making across the bank.
-The frequency of reports should be increased during times of crisis.
+Frequency requirements should reflect the needs of the recipients, the nature of the risk reported, and the speed, at which the risk can change, as well as the importance of reports in contributing to sound risk management and effective and efficient decision-making across the bank.
+The frequency of reports should be increased during times of stress/crisis.

-- 58. The frequency of risk reports will vary according to the type of risk, purpose and recipients.
-A bank should assess periodically the purpose of each report and set requirements for how quickly the reports need to be produced in both normal and crises situations.
-A bank should routinely test its ability to produce accurate reports within established timeframes, particularly in crisis situations. - 59.
-Supervisors expect that in times of crisis all relevant and critical credit, market and liquidity position/exposure reports are available within a very short period of time to react effectively to evolving risks.
+70. The frequency of risk reports will vary according to the type of risk, purpose and recipients.
+A bank should assess periodically the purpose of each report and set requirements for how quickly the reports need to be produced in both normal and stress/crisis situations.
+A bank should routinely test its ability to produce accurate reports within established timeframes, particularly in stress/crisis situations.

+71. Supervisors expect that in times of stress/crisis all relevant and critical credit, market and liquidity position/exposure reports are available within a very short period of time to react effectively to evolving risks.
 Some position/exposure information may be needed immediately (intraday) to allow for timely and effective reactions.

-Distribution - Risk management reports should be distributed to the relevant parties and include meaningful information tailored to the needs of the recipients, while ensuring confidentiality is maintained.
+Distribution - Risk management reports should be distributed to the relevant parties while ensuring confidentiality is maintained.

-- 60. Reporting policies and procedures should recognise the differing information needs of the board, senior management, and the other levels of the organisation (for example risk committees).
-Procedures should be in place to allow for rapid collection and analysis of risk data and dissemination of reports to provide for timely presentation to all appropriate recipients.
-This should be balanced with the need to ensure confidentiality as appropriate. - 61.
-Supervisors expect a bank to confirm periodically with recipients that the amount of information aggregated and produced in reports is relevant and appropriate to the governance and decision-making process, in line with Principle 9 on clarity.
+72. Procedures should be in place to allow for rapid collection and analysis of risk data and timely dissemination of reports to all appropriate recipients.
+This should be balanced with the need to ensure confidentiality as appropriate.

+73. Supervisors expect a bank to confirm periodically that the relevant recipients receive timely reports.